Feature

 This article was developed and sponsored in collaboration with Neurocrine Biosciences, Inc. Amy LaCouture, RN, BSN, PMHNP-BC and Linda Trinh, DNP, MPH, FNP-C, PMHNP-BC have been compensated by Neurocrine Biosciences, Inc. to author this article and share their perspectives.

-Tardive dyskinesia (TD), a movement disorder characterized by uncontrollable, abnormal, and repetitive movements of the face, torso, and/or other body parts, can add a significant burden for patients already managing a mental illness.1 Proactive recognition of the disorder can have a positive impact for patients.
-Asking the right questions and making observations during routine interactions can aid in identifying the full impact of TD, including how patients may compensate for the disorder, self-awareness of the uncontrollable movements, and impact on daily life.
-All advanced practice providers, including family and primary care providers, can help improve the recognition, diagnosis, and management of patients with TD by making screening a part of their clinical routine for all patients on dopamine receptor blocking agents (DRBAs), such as antipsychotics and antiemetics.
+Tardive dyskinesia (TD), a movement disorder characterized by uncontrollable, abnormal and repetitive movements of the face, torso, limbs and fingers, or toes, can add a significant burden for patients already managing a mental illness.1 Proactive recognition of the disorder can have a positive impact for patients.
+Asking the right questions and making observations during routine interactions can aid in identifying the full impact of TD, including how patients may compensate for the disorder, self-awareness of the uncontrollable movements and impact on daily life.
+All advanced practice providers, including family and primary care providers, can help improve the recognition, diagnosis and management of patients with TD by making screening a part of their clinical routine for all patients on dopamine receptor-blocking agents (DRBAs), such as antipsychotics and antiemetics.

 Understanding TD and Its Impact

-TD is an involuntary movement disorder associated with prolonged use of DRBAs, such as antipsychotics or antiemetics.
-It is estimated to affect approximately 600,000 people in the United States.* According to a 2017 meta-analysis of 41 studies, between 7.2% and 30% of patients on antipsychotics had TD, with the degree of prevalence dependent on exposure to first- or second-generation antipsychotic use.2 While anyone with exposure to antipsychotics can develop TD,2 increased risk factors include being age 50 years or older,3 history of substance use disorder,4 being postmenopausal,5 diagnosis of mood disorder,6 cumulative exposure to and potency of antipsychotics,4,7 treatment with anticholinergics,4 and history of acute drug-induced movement disorder.4
+TD is a persistent, involuntary movement disorder associated with the use of DRBAs, such as antipsychotics or antiemetics.
+It is estimated to affect at least 800,000 people in the United States.* According to a 2017 meta-analysis of 41 studies, between 7.2% and 30% of patients taking antipsychotics had TD, with the degree of prevalence dependent on exposure to first- or second-generation antipsychotic use.2 While anyone with exposure to antipsychotics can develop TD,2 increased risk factors include being age 50 years or older,3 history of substance use disorder,4 being postmenopausal,5 diagnosis of mood disorder,6 cumulative exposure to and potency of antipsychotics,4,7 treatment with anticholinergics4 and history of acute drug-induced movement disorder (DIMD).4

-The movements are typically characterized by uncontrollable, abnormal, and repetitive movements of the face, torso, and/or other body parts.8-11 TD is often persistent and irreversible, and can range in severity and presentation.8,9 The impact can be multifaceted (eg, social, emotional, psychological and functional).
+TD is often persistent and irreversible and can range in severity and presentation.8-11 The impact can be multifaceted (eg, social, emotional, psychological and functional).
 Therefore, impact should not be determined based solely on movement severity.12 Identifying and managing TD while concurrently maintaining control of the underlying psychiatric disorder is important given TD can add to the overall burden of illness.

 Challenging the "Wait-and-See" Approach